RamanMalykhin/rss_timeagg/README.md

 }
 ```
 where:
 * `job_name` is the name of this aggregation job.
-This appears in the title of the outputted feed as well, so best to not use special characters.
+This appears in the title of the outputted feed as well as the name of the .xml, so best to not use special characters
 * `input_feed_link` is the feed you want to be aggregating
 * `s3cmd_bucket_url` is the url of your bucket that s3cmd uses (`s3://` and the name of your bucket)
 * `public_bucket_url` is the endpoint where you are serving your feed and files to the rest of the internet from your bucket